Scouting 2007 Centenary: Asociación Scouts de Colombia-National Centenary Gathering

 About 5.000 Colombian Cub Scouts, Boy Scouts and Rovers gathered in the Simón Bolívar National Park, in the heart of Bogotá, Capital City of Colombia, in the National Rally "Mapialsancla: A trip to the Fantastic dreams world", the National Jamboree "Sliders Live100Scout", and the National Rover Moot "Challenge Colombia".
 The participation of many young people who took Bogotá for 7 days with fun and varied activities for celebrating the centenary of World Scouting.

 Scouts et Guides de France-Sunrise Ceremony on Mont Blanc

 A team of Scouts and Guides from the Savoie districts celebrated Scouting Sunrise from the peak of Mont Blanc.
 Eduardo Missoni, Secretary General of WOSM, visited the team's first preparatory weekend and presented them with a flag to take to the summit.
-Guillaume Légaut, president of Scouts et Guides de France is participating in the expedition.
+Guillaume Légaut, president of Scouts et Guides de France participated in the expedition.

-Federação Escotista de Portugal-Acanac
+Federação Escutista de Portugal-Acanac

-In Portugal, a one-week Acanac ('acampamento nacional, meaning 'national camp') was held where Scout troops from Portugal got together to celebrate the 100 years of Scouting worldwide.
+In Portugal, a one-week Acanac ('acampamento nacional, meaning 'national camp') was held where Scout groups from Portugal (specially from the Portuguese Catholic Scout Association) got together to celebrate the 100 years of Scouting worldwide.
 They also celebrated the sunrise ceremony.